 ICJ says Israel’s presence in Palestinian territory is unlawful

-International Court of Justice says Israel’s policies in the occupied Palestinian territory amounted to annexation.
+International Court of Justice says Israel’s policies in the occupied Palestinian territory amount to annexation.

-The International Court of Justice (ICJ) has ruled that Israel’s continued presence in the occupied Palestinian territory is unlawful and that it should come to an end “as rapidly as possible”.
+The International Court of Justice (ICJ) has ruled that Israel’s continued presence in the occupied Palestinian territory is unlawful and should come to an end “as rapidly as possible”.

-Nawaf Salam, president of the ICJ in The Hague, read out the nonbinding advisory opinion on Israel’s occupation of Palestinian territory on Friday.
+Nawaf Salam, president of the ICJ in The Hague, read out the nonbinding advisory opinion issued by the 15-judge panel on Israel’s occupation of Palestinian territory on Friday.

 Keep readinglist of 4 items